 The links that are included below are for products that I have actually used in the past or do use now.
 Clicking through and signing up or making a purchase also supports the site.

 This site is built on WordPress.
 It’s the easiest to use Content Management System out there today, if you want to be in control of every aspect of your site and have control over the the size of your site and number of images that you can upload.
-Otherwise you can use a portfolio site like Zenfolio, Squarespace, Wix, Weebly, or Imagely Hosting.
+Otherwise you can use a portfolio site like Zenfolio, Squarespace, Wix, or Weebly.

 Also, with WordPress there are many possibilities for expanding your web site with plugins – like BuddyPress for Communities, Groups, and Forums.
-I’ve used that on the main site to create a Community all about cultural travel.
-Join us over there if you like, it’ free and there is a Shutterbugs group.
+I’ve used that on many of my sites to create a Community all about cultural travel.
+Join us there if you like, it’ free!

 There are two types of WordPress hosting:

 WordPress.com is hosted by WordPress, and depending on your hosting plan, it can be quite limited regarding which plugins you can use or how much content you can add.